judepayne/covid19-data/README.md

 The daily run at 00:20 UTC also snapshots the day's data into a timeseries csv file which is in the timeseries folder/.
 The first day's data collected like this was data for the 2nd April 2020.

-**Please Note:** This data is provided as is and pull requests will not be accepted.